Cretezy/godot-object-serializer/README.md

 ## Development

-Test scripts inside the `tests` directory can be used for testing.
-Run with: `godot --headless --quit -s tests/quick_start.gd`
+You can run test scripts located in the `tests` directory for development.
+Example: `godot --headless --quit -s tests/dictionary.gd`